 La estación del Metro Merced, dentro de la Nave Mayor

 It may be recalled that the present market began just north of the Merced Cloister, at today’s Plaza Alonso García Bravo.
 Although begun in about 1862, an actual market building there wasn’t completed until 1880.
-It went through a few iterations until the site moved entirely in 1957.
-Prior to that market though, much of the east of Mexico City was continually mired in a constantly shifting and undulating street market.
-It was only finally banished from the Zocalo at the end of the 18th century.
-The Merced was always conceived as a solution to this situation.
+It then went through a few iterations until the entire site moved in 1957.

+The 1957 Nave Mayor building that we see today arrives to us with all of that history intact.
+It remains an enormous structure, though it has been built, rebuilt, and had fire prevention equipment installed.
 One curious detail is that the ceilings of the Nave Mayor are so high, that merchants seem unable to hang much from them.
 This lends a great deal to the main market’s overall cleanliness.

-Inside the Nave Mayor of the Merced Market, there are also several very good places to.
-A trip here is richly rewarded if you do grab a table.
+Inside the Nave Mayor of La Merced Market, there are also several very good places to eat.
+Any trip here is richly rewarded if you do grab a table.
 Click here to learn about the other markets within the Merced area.